 UNLOCK: Pressing this button once will unlock the driver's door.
 The parking lamps will flash and the interior lights will come on.
-The ground illumination lamps will come on.
 Pressing UNLOCK again within three seconds will cause the remaining doors to unlock.
 The parking lamps will flash and the interior lights will come on.

 LOCK: Pressing this button once will lock all of the doors.
-Wait one second, then press LOCK again and the horn will chirp.
+Press LOCK again within three seconds and the horn will chirp.